 4 Benefits of Adding Subtitles to Your YouTube Videos

 When a YouTube creator enables ‘community contributions’ on their channels, they invite their viewers to translate the video into their native languages and add them to the video for everyone’s benefit.
-One of Alex’s viewers requested her to enable the option to contribute translations in his language.
-YouTube’s community contributions helped Alex increase access to her videos in various languages and grow her audience.

 Sadly, Google just put out a notice that it is discontinuing community contributions across all YouTube channels.
 “This feature was rarely used and had problems with spam/abuse, so we’re removing them to focus on other creator tools,” read the notice.
 YouTube creators can still upload captions and subtitles, along with using automatic captions.